Rerumu/Arena/README.md

 - `O(1)` insertion and removal
 - `O(1)` access to elements by key
+- `no_std` support
 - No `unsafe` code
-- Custom index types
 - Optional generational indices
-- `no_std` support